somecho/utility-scripts/README.md

 #   Expenses:Restaurant                       30.00 EUR
 #   Assets:Bank
 ```

+#### Interactive mode
+`keepbooks` also supports interactive entry.
+Simply call `keepbooks -f LEDGERFILE` without any arguments and you will be prompted to enter your transaction.

 ### [on-modify-log](./on-modify-log.clj)
 A [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) hook to log latest modified task.
 This script is _not_ installed in `~/.local/bin`.
 Instead, it requires you to copy it to your Taskwarrior's hooks folder.
 This is usually `~/.task/hooks`.
 Every time a task is modified, it writed the UUID of the task in a file called `last-modified.data` in your Taskwarrior's `data.location`. **This hook is required for the [resumetask](#resumetask) script to work.**